CoopGame for

 \})}{x_{i} - v_{i}}

-$$ The above expression quantifies the disruption caused if
+\] The above expression quantifies the disruption caused if

-player i breaks away from the
+player \(i\) breaks away from the grand

-loss incurred by player i for
+incurred by player \(i\) for breaking

-the joint loss of the rest of the players due to the breakup caused by
+joint loss of the rest of the players due to the breakup caused by

-player i.
-This concept is
+player \(i\).
+This concept is important

-original paper by Gately [29] from 1974,
+by Gately [29] from 1974, the paper by

-the paper by Littlechild and Vaidya [28]
+Littlechild and Vaidya [28] or the recent

-or the recent article [30] by the authors)
+article [30] by the authors) and the

-and the disruption nucleolus (see [28]).
+disruption nucleolus (see [28]).

-The function getVectorOfPropensitiesToDisrupt
+The function getVectorOfPropensitiesToDisrupt computes a

-vector of propensities to disrupt for every coalition and a vector x:
+vector of propensities to disrupt for every coalition and a vector \(x\):

 library(CoopGame)